living ☆ALMOND DREAMS☆ (Designer-Choice Game)

 This game is built upon an idea — an abstract image of a contemporary young woman — I collected through personal experience that I knew is reasonably universal.
 Regardless, since my game aims to be immersive I could not cater it solely to myself.
 To improve it, I asked three people closest to me and two people I am only lightly familiar with to playtest to ensure my personal connection to the playtesters was not required for a valuable gaming experience.

-As the creator, I was worried about inserting ‘interactive features’ such as variables, images, and links in a justified and effective way that goes in line with the broader themes of the game.
-Upon playtesting, I put emphasis on getting specific feedback on making the transition between the text of the game and the mechanical activity of engagement as imperceptible as possible.
-Finalizing the project, I received an extremely valuable review from my last playtester: “Seemingly quotidien activity may be foreign to some users, and closer to others.
+As the creator, I was worried about inserting ‘interactive features’ such as variables, images, and links in a justified and effective way that aligns with the broader themes of ☆ALMOND DREAMS☆.
+Upon playtesting, I emphasized attaining specific feedback on the smoothness of transitions between the game's immersive narrative and embedded interactive activities that are mechanical in nature.
+Finalizing the project, I received an extremely valuable review from my last playtester: “Seemingly quotidien activities may be foreign to some users, and closer to others.
 But both subject-positions are umbrellaed under the guise of fun (you are told that this is a mental break): seemingly normal and everyday actions are atomized and reconfigured to show that what is natural or easy for some, is a war ground for another.”

 (the game was updated on Oct 29 to embed a trigger warning)